qjk5736/example_codes/README.md

 ## keras_1d_cnn_time_series

-	A 1 dimensional CNN for processing of time-series data.
+	A little fun with 1 dimensional CNN for processing of time-series data.
 The fitted model is used to calculate a naive prediction from sample test data.
-This is the core of a more stable and complete construction.
 Uses Keras and Tensorflow.